Donated by Joseph Low in 1968 and 1972.

 This collection is protected by the Copyright Law of the United States (Title 17, U. S. Code).
 Reproductions can be made only if they are to be used for "private study, scholarship, or research."
 It is the user's responsibility to verify copyright ownership and to obtain all necessary permissions prior to the reproduction, publication, or other use of any portion of these materials, other than that noted above.

-Born in 1911, Joseph Low attended the University of Illinois from 1930 to 1932 and began his art career in 1933 by typesetting and printing his own work.
-Beginning in 1941 Low worked as a freelance designer in New York City, then as an instructor of graphic art and design at Indiana University--Bloomington from 1942 to 1945, contributing to the creation of the University's Corydon Press.
+Born in Coraopolis, PA in 1911, Joseph Low grew up in Chicago and eventually attended the Chicago Art Institute.
+He attended the University of Illinois from 1930 to 1932 and began his art career in 1933 by typesetting and printing his own work.
+In 1937, Low moved to New York to attend the Art Students League where he met Ruth Hull, whom he married in 1940.
+Low worked as a freelance designer for publishers and advertising agencies in New York City beginning in 1941.
+His long career of illustrating magazine covers for The New Yorker began in 1940 and continued until 1980.
+Low also worked as an instructor of graphic art and design at Indiana University-Bloomington from 1942 to 1945, contributing to the creation of the University's Corydon Press.
 In 1952 he collaborated with his wife to write and illustrate The Mother Goose Riddle Rhymes.
-For the next decade Low worked in several of New York's advertising agencies and in 1959 founded Eden Hill Press.
+For the next decade Low continued his work in several of New York's advertising agencies and in 1959 founded Eden Hill Press.
 As proprietor of Eden Hill, Low published his own material and continued to publish and illustrate his own books, book jackets, as well as records and magazine covers.

 The Low Papers contain correspondence between Joseph Low and Lena de Grummond, as well as dummies, original illustrations and color separations for three books.
 The correspondence offers some interesting insights into Low's personality, such as his loathing for public-speaking, while the illustrations and separations help demonstrate the production process of book illustration.
 Not uncommonly, the illustrations bear the notations of either Low or the publisher, and those notes serve as a kind of indirect guide for those wishing to know how the illustrations and separations were married to the author's text.